-Opened in 2009, the Ole-Sereni is the closest Nairobi has to an airport hotel, though its brand-new neighbour, the Eka Hotel, seems likely to challenge it.
-The building, which formerly housed the US Embassy, borders the fence that runs along the north side of Nairobi National ...
+Opened in 2009, the Ole-Sereni is the closest Nairobi has to an airport hotel, although its newer neighbour, the Eka Hotel, is a worthy challenger.
+The building, which formerly housed the US Embassy, borders the fence that runs along the north side of Nairobi National Park, ...
 Read more about Ole-Sereni

 Located in Bisanadi National Reserve, right next to the main Meru National Park, Offbeat Meru is a traditional tented camp, looking across a small river.
 The camp has all the basic comforts, but very little in the way of permanent structures, so is likely to appeal to safari ...
 Read more about Offbeat Meru